 Tokyo Dome, seating 55,000, is the home stadium of the Yomiuri Giants, a professional baseball team.
 Concerts, festivals and other events are held in the stadium when there are no games.
 Tokyo Dome, nicknamed "Big Egg", was completed in 1988 and replaced the former Korakuen Stadium.

-Hours: Daily 11:00am to 9:00am the next morning Closed: A small number of irregular closing days Admission: 2850 yen (extra fee on weekends, holidays and after midnight)
+Hours: Daily 11:00am to 9:00am the next morning Closed: A small number of irregular closing days Admission: 2900 yen (extra fee on weekends, holidays and after 1am)

 Opened in 2003, LaQua is a popular relaxation oasis in the center of busy Tokyo, featuring real hot spring pools, saunas, relaxation space and various massage and beauty services.
 The hot spring water is brought to the surface from a depth of more than one kilometer.